Biteback 2030

 Corporate portraits where people are blinking are, on their own, entirely useless, but make an intriguing set that one day I might put on the blog.
 The same goes for lighting test shots (as in the example above) which - by definition - aren’t even posed.
 This photo would normally have been deleted straight after import but caught my eye.

-(Above and below) Workshops for Mousetrap Theatre Projects.
+(Above and right) Workshops for a theatre charity.

 (Above and below) For the University of London, some portraits of graduates - and some quick candids in between - at the Barbican.